• Skip to primary navigation

 Salmon teriyaki is one of the healthiest Japanese dishes where the grilled or pan-fried salmon is glazed with the signature teriyaki sauce which can easily be made at home.
 It’s usually served on top of steamed rice with vegetables on the side.
 But in this recipe, we are cooking teriyaki salmon together with noodles and vegetables.

-If you love quick noodle dinner recipes, you don't want to miss our readers' favourite, King Prawn Chow Mein, Curry Udon, and Beef Udon Stir Fry recipes.
+If you love quick noodle dinner recipes, you don't want to miss our readers' favourite, King Prawn Chow Mein, Curry Udon, Beef Udon Stir Fry and Yakisoba recipe or chicken chow mein.

 Jump to: